-Just how do you and your family really squeeze under the skin of a city you’re visiting?
+Just how do you and your family squeeze under the skin of a city you haven’t visited before?

 Last year the Dutch-based company opened its family-friendly label, aimed at involving children in city tour experiences just as much as adults.
 My family and I tried it ourselves at the weekend, and we loved it.